code

 Behind the Scenes

-To better understand how the vulnerability can come into play, we can review the following vulnerable code, which shows that each user has an assigned ID.
-After a successful authentication, the server checks from the database which ID belongs to the user who logged in.
-Then, it retrieves this ID and inserts it inside a function that generates a session token by concatenating a prefix, the user’s ID, and a suffix.
+To understand how this vulnerability works, consider the following code.
+Each user has an assigned ID.
+After a successful login, the server checks the database to find the user’s ID, then uses it to generate a session token by combining a prefix, the user ID, and a suffix.

 Example of a Vulnerable Code